Harvard Bioscience (HBIO) Long-Term Debt Issuances (2016 - 2021)

 Harvard Bioscience (HBIO) has disclosed Long-Term Debt Issuances for 11 consecutive years, with $1.8 million as the latest value for Q4 2021.

-- Long-Term Debt Issuances was $1.8 million for Q4 2021 at Harvard Bioscience, down from $2.5 million in the prior quarter.
+- Long-Term Debt Issuances for Q4 2021 was $1.8 million at Harvard Bioscience, down from $2.5 million in the prior quarter.

-- In the past five years, Long-Term Debt Issuances ranged from a high of $67.0 million in Q1 2018 to a low of -$100000.0 in Q4 2018.
+- The five-year high for Long-Term Debt Issuances was $67.0 million in Q1 2018, with the low at -$100000.0 in Q4 2018.

-- Biggest YoY gain for Long-Term Debt Issuances was 6600.0% in 2018; the steepest drop was 120.0% in 2018.
+- Peak annual rise in Long-Term Debt Issuances hit 6600.0% in 2018, while the deepest fall reached 120.0% in 2018.

-- Harvard Bioscience's Long-Term Debt Issuances stood at $500000.0 in 2017, then crashed by 120.0% to -$100000.0 in 2018, then soared by 2100.0% to $2.0 million in 2019, then surged by 2485.0% to $51.7 million in 2020, then plummeted by 96.62% to $1.8 million in 2021.
+- Over 5 years, Long-Term Debt Issuances stood at $500000.0 in 2017, then plummeted by 120.0% to -$100000.0 in 2018, then skyrocketed by 2100.0% to $2.0 million in 2019, then soared by 2485.0% to $51.7 million in 2020, then tumbled by 96.62% to $1.8 million in 2021.